Dave-team/Knowledge-base/Tools.md

 - Notes to put in journal
 - Great because it seemingly works between macOS and iOS

+Evernote
+- Recipes (paid alternative here is Paprika)
+- Notes that are long term but don't belong in the knowledge base and need to be easily accessible
+  - For example travelling packing lists
+  - Workout schedule
+  - Passport photo
+  - Card info
+- Save web clips from whilst I'm reading things online without having to copy directly into the app

 Google Docs
 - Longer form write up of notes that should go into Knowledge Base
 - Snippets of learnings from articles / books
+- So notes would either be either Evernote web clippings or Google Docs

+GoodNotes
+- Annotate PDF / books
+- Make notes whilst multitasking on the iPad
+- Migrate highlights / notes from Goodnotes Mac to Knowledge Base
+- Auto backup to Google Drive is enabled

 Notes app
 - Longer term To-Dos.
 I.e. the project I need to work on instead of the projects I can just check off